CrystalLord/abaloneml_emissions/README.md

 ## Installation

-Install all the things via:
+1. Install all the things via:

 `$ pip3 install -r requirements.txt`

-Or, if you want to do it manually,
-You need the google-cloud-bigquery package.

-`$ pip3 install google-cloud-bigquery`

-And of course scikit-learn:

-`$ pip3 install scikit-learn`

-And finally, numpy.

-`$ pip3 install numpy`
+2. Get the Google auth key from a teammate.
+3. Edit the `google-auth.sh` script with your auth key path.
+4. Source `google-auth.sh`.

+## Running

+Run the program either through `$ ./main.py` if you're on Linux/MacOS, or using the appropriate `python3` command.